The preferred treatments for people with chronic insomnia are lifestyle changes and behavioral approaches that establish healthy sleeping habits.

 A variety of behavioral techniques have proved helpful in treating insomnia.
 These methods, with the guidance of a sleep specialist or a sleep specialty team, are singly used to treat insomnia, but they may also be combined with other treatment methods including:

-Stimulus Control Techniques.
+- Stimulus Control Techniques.
 This approach involves learning to use the bedroom only for sleep and sexual activity.
-Individuals using this technique learn to go to bed only when they are tired and leave the bedroom when they’re not sleeping.
+Individuals using this technique learn to go to bed only when they are tired and leave the bedroom when they are not sleeping.
 They wake up at the same time every day, including weekends and vacations, regardless of the amount of sleep they had.

 Traditional Chinese Medicine